-The principal considerations for our determination that performing procedures relating to goodwill impairment testing is a critical audit matter are (i) the significant judgement and estimation required by management in developing the recoverable amount estimates and (ii) the complexity of the related valuation models.
-This, in turn, led to a high degree of auditor judgement, subjectivity and effort in performing procedures and in evaluating management's valuation calculations and significant assumptions related to forecast cash flows, terminal growth rates, discount rates, monthly tower cash flows, tower cash flow multiples and estimated costs of disposal.
-In addition, the audit effort involved the use of professionals with specialised skill and knowledge to assist in performing these procedures and evaluating the audit evidence obtained.
+The principal considerations for our determination that performing procedures relating to goodwill impairment is a critical audit matter are (i) the significant judgment and estimation required by management in developing the estimated recoverable amount; (ii) the high degree of auditor judgment, subjectivity and effort in performing procedures and in evaluating management's valuation methods, calculations and significant assumptions related to revenue growth, gross margins, terminal growth rates, weighted average cost of capital, and costs of disposal; and (iii) the audit effort involved the use of professionals with specialised skill and knowledge.
+As described in the "Opinions on the Financial Statements and Internal Control over Financial Reporting" section, a material weakness was identified in relation to this matter.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included, among others: (i) assessing management's process for developing the recoverable amount estimate; (ii) evaluating the appropriateness of the value in use and fair value less costs of disposal calculations; (iii) testing the completeness, accuracy and relevance of underlying data used in the estimate; and (iv) evaluating significant assumptions used by management, including assumptions impacting forecast cash flows, terminal growth rates, discount rates, monthly tower cash flows, tower cash flow multiples and estimated costs of disposal.
-Evaluating significant assumptions used by management involved evaluating whether the assumptions used by management were reasonable considering: (i) the current and past performance of the relevant CGUs; (ii) the consistency with external market; and (iii) whether those assumptions were consistent with other evidence obtained in other areas of the audit.
-Professionals with specialised skill and knowledge were used to assist in the evaluation of the discount rate and terminal growth rate assumptions within management's value in use models and the tower cash flow multiple assumption within management's fair value less costs of disposal model.
+These procedures included, among others: (i) assessing management's process for developing the estimated recoverable amounts; (ii) evaluating the appropriateness of the value in use and fair value less costs of disposal models; (iii) testing the completeness, accuracy and relevance of underlying data used in the estimate; and (iv) evaluating significant assumptions used by management related to revenue growth, gross margins, terminal growth rates, weighted average cost of capital and costs of disposal.
+Evaluating significant assumptions used by management involved determining whether the assumptions used by management were reasonable considering: (i) the current and past performance of the relevant CGUs; (ii) the consistency with external market data; and (iii) whether those assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialised skill and knowledge were used to assist in the evaluation of the weighted average cost of capital, terminal growth rate and costs of disposal assumptions within management's models.

-/s/ PricewaterhouseCoopers LLP London, United Kingdom
+/s/PricewaterhouseCoopers LLP London, United Kingdom March 28, 2023